takenet/blip-docs/source/includes/en/extensions/desk.md

     "from": "1654804277843415%40messenger.gw.msging.net@desk.msging.net",
     "to": "bot@msging.net/instance",
     "type": "text/plain",
-    "content": "Hello, here is a human been ;)"
+    "content": "Hello, here is a human being ;)"
 }
 ```

-To foward a received message to the specific final user the bot must decode the received message node to know what is the correct user node **{encoded-user-node}@desk.msging.net**:
+To forward a received message to the specific final user the bot must decode the received message node so it knows where to respond **{encoded-user-node}@desk.msging.net**:

 ```
 {